micmejia/bible-dump/NKJV/Isaiah/Isa 19.md

 ###### 1
-The burden[^a] against Egypt.
-Behold, the Lord rides on a swift cloud, And will come into Egypt; The idols of Egypt will [^b]totter at His presence, And the heart of Egypt will melt in its midst.
+The burden against Egypt.
+Behold, the Lord rides on a swift cloud, And will come into Egypt; The idols of Egypt will totter at His presence, And the heart of Egypt will melt in its midst.

 ###### 2
 "I will set Egyptians against Egyptians; Everyone will fight against his brother, And everyone against his neighbor, City against city, kingdom against kingdom.